owncast/owncast.github.io/docs/configuration/plugins.md

 A few things worth knowing about `!help`:

-- **Owncast builds the list, not a plugin.** No plugin can override `!help`, and the list always reflects exactly the commands your currently enabled plugins provide.
-Install a plugin that adds commands and they appear in `!help` right away.
+- **Automatically generated.** Install a plugin that adds commands and they appear in `!help` right away.
 Disable it and they disappear.
 - **Plugins advertise their own commands.** A plugin declares its commands and their descriptions, so there is nothing for you to configure.
 The descriptions you see in `!help` come straight from the plugin.
 - **Moderator commands stay hidden.** Commands a plugin marks as moderator-only only show up in `!help` for your moderators.